-Are you joining the millions of people in the UK who are dairy-free?
+HOW MUCH CALCIUM YOU NEED EACH DAY Your Age 0-10 years 11-18 years Adults How Much Calcium You Need Each Day 350-525 mg 800 mg girls, 1,000 mg boys 700 mg Are you joining the millions of people in the UK who are dairy-free?
 A fantastic starting point is to sign up to the free 30 Day Vegan.
 Viva! will email you every day for 30 days with:

-Tasty, healthy breakfasts, lunches and dinners
+- Tasty, healthy breakfasts, lunches and dinners

 - Celebrity vegan inspiration

 - Nutritional advice

 - Health information

 - CAN'T COOK, WON'T COOK! version

+- Or try just a week at viva.org.uk/V7

 Try going dairy-free for a month now!
-Sign up for your free inspirational emails at 30dayvegan.viva.org.uk
+Sign up for your free inspirational emails at viva.org.uk/V30

 HOW MUCH CALCIUM IS IN THESE FOODS?